 At the end of the course you will develop a presentation to inspire a group of Christians to participate in evangelism.
 This is a summative assignment for the entire course and should draw from all the material we have covered.
-You are welcome to draw from any of the previous course assignments in developing this presentation.
+You are welcome to draw from all the portfolio assignments in developing this presentation.